 Submission of the Manuscript

-After the manuscript has been successfully submitted, it will be screened by the Editor-in-Chief to determine whether the submitted manuscript is within the journal’s aims and scope.
-The submitted manuscript will also be assessed for its originality and has not been plagiarized.
-If the submitted manuscripts does not meet the criteria, the Editor-in-Chief may decline the submission without sending it.
-If the manuscripts passes approval, the editorial office personnel will check the paper’s formatting and citation styles, together with the adherence to the specified author guidelines.
-If the required conditions are not met, the manuscripts will be returned to the author for reformatting and resubmission.
+After the manuscript has been successfully submitted, it will be screened by the Editor-in-Chief to determine whether it meets the journal’s aims and scope.
+The submitted manuscript will also be assessed for its originality and not being plagiarized.
+If the submitted manuscript does not meet the criteria, the Editor-in-Chief may decline the submission without sending it.
+If the manuscript is approved, the editorial office personnel will check the paper’s formatting and citation styles and ensure adherence to the author’s guidelines.
+If the required conditions are unmet, the manuscripts will be returned to the author for reformatting and resubmission.

 Assignment of Associate Editor and Reviewers